Skip to Content

 It rinses the soul.
 You should try it.

 Besides, if the weather won’t warm you up, the city’s hill will.
-So here goes our best Lisbon travel tip: wear good walking shoes regardless of the season.
+So here goes my best Lisbon travel tip: wear good walking shoes regardless of the season.

 Bucharest is an underrated gem in Europe.